junxit/us-congress-bills-115/metadata.md

 - 2018-06-20 — Introduced in Senate
 - 2018-06-20 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2018-06-27 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2018-07-19 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+With written report No. 115-305.
+- 2018-07-19 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+With written report No. 115-305.
+- 2018-07-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 524.